Organs and Poems

 One is not enough the genes decree.
 Utterly

-that opens Sesame.
-And too, their job to harvest
+Sesame.
+And too, their job to harvest from

-plasma stew.
+salty plasma spew.
 Almost light as air.
-More than the
+More

-heart, the altar for the breath of life but cannot
+than the heart, the altar for the breath of life

 Skin